 - Cowboy Bebop episode "Pierrot Le Fou".
 While fighting Mad Pierrot/Tongpu in the Space Land amusement park, Spike goes through a door into an area forbidden to customers.
 A hologram of a flying cherub appears, repeatedly telling him "It's not safe in here!
 Let's play outside" to try to get him to leave.

-- Used quite often in the later Super Dimension Fortress Macross series, usually in combination with Idol Singers:
+- Used quite often in the later Macross series, usually in combination with Idol Singers:

 - In Macross Plus, the virtual idol Sharon Apple (whose processor unit is a HAL-like black metal box with an eye) can only "manifest" to her audience as endlessly-customizable holographic avatars.
+The one pulling the strings is the female protagonist Myung, a former singer who served as the template of Sharon's AI.
 By the end of the OAV, Sharon has taken control of the Macross itself, and she projects thousands and thousands of dreamlike holograms all across Macross City... as well as a titanic version of herself that envelops the titular mecha.
+Only Guld's Heroic Sacrifice, Myung's Action Survivor actions and Isamu's destruction of the AI itself manage to stop her.

 - In Macross Frontier, Sheryl Nome typically performs her songs wearing a full-body holo-suit onto which a variety of costumes are projected (from the Stripperiffic to the regal ones.)
 Despite their nature, these holographic costumes have some level of solidity, as they can interact with the environment and vice versa.